Appearance

 Where Rozie wins today

-- One definition, six idiomatic packages — including Lit / web components, which have no mainstream toast component at all, and Svelte / Solid, which lean on store / singleton patterns.
+- First-class packages everywhere, including Lit / web components, which have no mainstream toast component at all, and Svelte / Solid, which lean on store / singleton patterns.
 All are categories the incumbents barely serve uniformly.

-@rozie-ui/toastis one<Toaster>with the sameposition/duration/max/disablePauseOnHoverprops, the sameshow/dismiss/clearhandle, and the same#toastscoped slot on all six. - No imposed global state.
+@rozie-ui/toastis one<Toaster>to learn, document, and migrate: the same props (position/duration/max/disablePauseOnHover/ariaLabel/disableSwipe/stacked), the sameshow/dismiss/clear/patch/promisehandle, the same#toastscoped slot, and the same@dismissedevent. - No imposed global state.
 The host is a normal component you

-role="region"landmark, per-toastrole="status"witharia-livechosen by severity (assertivefor errors / warnings,politeotherwise), and a real<button aria-label="Dismiss">. - Zero-config styling that re-skins to any design system.
+role="region"landmark, per-toastrole="status"witharia-livechosen by severity (assertivefor errors / warnings,politeotherwise), a real<button aria-label="Dismiss">, a decorative (aria-hidden) loading spinner, andprefers-reduced-motionsupport that keeps the dismissal lifecycle intact while collapsing transforms to fades. - Zero-config styling that re-skins to any design system.
 Every rendered value is a

 What Rozie defers